Swipe Your Blade Off

 - Averted, however, in the Tsuiokuhen OVA: as Battousai, Kenshin would clean his blade with rice paper immediately after every successful assassination.

 - The titular warriors of Claymore seem to have a fondness for this.
 An Establishing Character Moment for Theresa of the Faint Smile was her splattering bystanders thus after a kill.

-- Used extremely frequently in Bleach.
+- Used extremely frequently.
 Usually it's done after a Single-Stroke Battle to emphasize how effortlessly the victor won.

-- In Soul Eater, Medusa does this to Eriku and the eldest Mizune sister.
-It's done with drool after she shoves her hands in their mouthes to make them shut up.
-It turns out to be a bit of subtle forshadowing, as she later reveals she did this to implant them with snakes which allow her to kill them at any time.
+- In Soul Eater, Medusa does this to Erika and the eldest Mizune sister.
+It's done with drool after she shoves her hands in their mouths to make them shut up.
+It turns out to be a bit of subtle foreshadowing, as she later reveals she did this to implant them with snakes which allow her to kill them at any time.

 - At the end of Code Geass, when Zero Suzaku kills Lelouch.